graycoreio/daffodil/libs/navigation/guides/driver/in-memory.md

 };
 ```

-## Custom Seed Data
+## Custom seed data

-By default, the in-memory driver generates random navigation data using the `DaffNavigationTreeFactory`.
-However, you can provide your own custom navigation tree data:
+By default, the in-memory driver generates random navigation data using `DaffNavigationTreeFactory`.
+You can also provide your own custom navigation tree data:

 ```ts
 import { ApplicationConfig } from '@angular/core';